AeroPress brew guide

 Are you ready to begin?

-- Attach the cap with the coffee filter paper inside it to the bottom of the AeroPress and rest it on top of your cup.
+- Attach the cap with the filter paper to the bottom of the AeroPress and place it on top of your cup.

 - Add the coffee to the AeroPress chamber (using the funnel, if you have one).